-Freshman forward Marek Dolezaj scored a career-high 20 points as Syracuse beat Wake Forest 73-64 on Tuesday
+Freshman forward Marek Dolezaj scored a career-high 20 points as Syracuse beat Wake Forest 73-64 on Tuesday night.

 Tyus Battle had 18 points and Paschal Chukwu added 14 points and nine rebounds as all five starters scored in double figures for the 11th-seeded Orange (20-12).